Book Author: Bridget Stutchbury, PhD Bird Detective

 Will Birds Succeed in a Rapidly Changing Environment?

-Human factors of change include greenhouse gasses that are warming our planet, huge quantities of pesticides and antibiotics that are fostering genetic resistence of pathogens, overfishing, acid rain, and conversion of forests to agriculture.
-Birds have shown some resiliency to such change to date, and some genetic adabtibility.
+Human factors of change include greenhouse gasses that are warming our planet, huge quantities of pesticides and antibiotics that are fostering genetic resistance of pathogens, over-fishing, acid rain, and conversion of forests to agriculture.
+Birds have shown some resiliency to such change to date, and some genetic adaptability.
 But many species are seeing precipitous drops in population, making survival through this century doubtful.

 Evolved behavioral flexibility appears to be necessary for ongoing survival.
 Some species such as the American robin are showing the needed tendencies: to explore novel habitats, food sources, nesting sites; to develop physiological flexibility for maintaining low stress levels while wing to elbow with us in our concrete jungles and exposed in our vast plantations.
 Robins appear to be leading the other thrushes in such adaptability.
 Secretive birds such as the wood thrush do not yet appear within grasp of the required survival skills.